chaoss/grimoirelab/CONTRIBUTING.md

 ### Pull request / issues

-Repositories: [GrimoireLab repositories in GitHub](http://github.com/gr imoirelab)
+Repositories: [GrimoireLab repositories in GitHub](http://github.com/chaoss/gr imoirelab), which are all in the [CHAOSS organization](http://github.com/chaoss).

 Most of the work is discussed here, including upgrades and proposals for upgrades, bug fixing, and feature requests.
 For any of